 While death is most certainly guaranteed for all of us, the cost of dying isn’t necessarily cheap.
-Statistics from the National Funeral Directors Association (NFDA) show that families paid an average of $7,640 for a funeral with burial in 2019.
-However, that figure doesn’t include the cost of a vault, opening or closing of the ground or the cost of a headstone, which can easily tack thousands onto your bill.
+Statistics from the National Funeral Directors Association (NFDA) show that families paid an average of $7,848 for a funeral with burial in 2021.
+However, that figure doesn’t include the cost of a vault, opening or closing of the ground or the cost of a headstone, which can easily tack thousands more onto your bill.

 Because the bill for a person’s final expenses is unavoidable, many individuals choose to have a life insurance policy.
 While some opt for more robust policies with large death benefits, a certain type of life insurance — final expense insurance — can be ideal for someone who only needs a small death benefit to cover their final expenses when they pass.

 What is final expense insurance?

 Final expense insurance is life insurance that’s designed to cover the costs of your final disposition as well as any funeral or celebratory services that take place.
 These policies can also be referred to as burial insurance or funeral insurance, and are typically offered in lower amounts than traditional life insurance policies.

 Other interesting factors to note about final expense life insurance include:

 - You won’t need a medical exam, so everyone can qualify regardless of health.

 - Since coverage amounts tend to be low (i.e., $5,000 to $35,000 per policy), monthly premiums can be very affordable.

 - It may be possible to purchase this coverage until age 80.